renero/to_delete/README.md

 I take the general rules from [here](https://stackoverflow.com/a/14168817).

+    (on branch development)
-    (on branch development)$ git merge master
+    $ git merge master
-    (resolve any merge conflicts if there are any) git checkout master
+    (resolve any merge conflicts if there are any)
+    $ git checkout master
-    git merge development (there won't be any conflicts now)
+    (there won't be any conflicts now)
+    $ git merge --no-ff develop

 I also do this between features and `develop`.